Hyper IGM (CD40L-deficient)

 If your child is a boy and has recurrent, severe infections or doesn't respond well to treatments, see a doctor.

-How is Hyper IGM (CD40L-deficient) diagnosed?
+How is hyper IGM (CD40L-deficient) diagnosed?

 Hyper IgM (HIGM) syndrome is a disorder in which a child's immune system produces too many IgM antibodies while not producing any IgG antibodies.
 The result is that children can't fight off certain types of infections.
 Boys account for more than 70 percent of cases of HIGM, as the defective gene that causes the more common XHIM form attaches to the X chromosome.